 Auto accidents in Connecticut occur across many different regions in the state.
 While larger cities like Hartford and New Haven generally receive more attention, smaller cities are often plagued with equal if not more severe motor vehicle collisions.
 An example of this is Waterbury, which is a known hot spot for traffic crashes.
 The reason for this is largely attributed to the sheer volume of motorists that enter the highway and road networks throughout that particular area.

-If you or a loved one has been involved in a hit-and-run accident, an experienced Connecticut attorney may be able to help you receive compensation from your uninsured motorist coverage.
+If you or a loved one has been involved in a hit-and-run accident, an experienced Connecticut hit and run lawyers may be able to help you receive compensation from your uninsured motorist coverage.
 We have offices in New Haven, Bridgeport, Hartford, Waterbury and New London, and serve clients throughout Connecticut.

 To find out more, please contact us at 800-PERKINS or via email and a member from our intake team will collect some initial details about your case, and then connect you to one of our attorneys for your free case evaluation.
 For your free case assessment, simply fill out the Free Case Evaluation at the top of this page – it’s free.